Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 Instructors start with very basic skills and slowly build up your abilities and confidence throughout the course.
 Through simulations, training labs, and hands-on practice, every student has the opportunity to succeed.

-Graduates of our electric and gas appliance programs get hired by local businesses and national companies including:
+Graduates of our electric and gas appliance programs get hired by companies like:

 We actually have a partnership with Whirlpool Canada.
 They provide the latest units for our students to train on, and successful graduates can get hired at Whirlpool straight out of the appliance service technician program.